Projective toric designs, quantum state designs, and mutually unbiased bases: Relation to quantum state designs and MUBs

-One particularly nice simplex $2$-design contains the extremal points $(1,0,\dots, 0), \dots, (0,0,\dots, 1)$ and the centroid $c = (1/d,1/d,\dots, 1/d)$ (see e.g.~\cite[Thm.~C4]{iosueContinuousvariableQuantumState2022}).
-When concatenating the extremal points with a projective toric design, we get the basis vectors $[\ket n] \in \bbC\bbP^{d-1}$.
+When concatenating the extremal points \( e^{(j)} \) of the simplex with a projective toric design, we get the basis vectors $[\ket j] \in \bbC\bbP^{d-1}$, since $[\ket{e^{(j)}, \phi}] = [\ket j]$ for any $\phi$.
 When concatenating the centroid with a finite-sized projective toric design $X$, we get a collection of points $\set{[\ket{c, \phi}] \in \bbC\bbP^{d-1} \mid \phi \in X}$.
 Hence, the total number of points in the resulting complex-projective design is $d + \abs{X}$.
 Recalling \cref{prop:minimal-toric-t-design}, we have that $\abs{X} \geq d(d-1)+1$.
 Furthermore, from \cref{sec:difference}, we found an explicit construction using Singer sets of these minimal projective toric designs whenever $d+1$ is a prime power.
-It follows that the resulting complex-projective $2$-design is of size $d^2+1$.
+It follows that the resulting complex-projective $2$-design is of size $d^2+1$ (note that this complex-projective design is not uniformly-weighted).
 Interestingly, the smallest possible complex-projective $2$-design---also called a SIC-POVM---has size $d^2$.
 The existence of SIC-POVM's in all dimensions $d$ is still an open problem.

 These \textit{almost-minimal} $\bbC\bbP^{d-1}$ $2$-designs that we just constructed using Singer sets---$\bbC\bbP^{d-1}$ $2$-designs of size \( d^2+1 \)---were first constructed in Ref.~\cite{bodmannAchievingOrthoplexBound2015}.
 Notably, however, our utilization of projective toric designs indicates a possible path toward extending such constructions to higher $t$-designs.